diwadu/user-posts-comments-ng/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

+## Disclaimer
+This project is still under development, I don't know final shape yet, so stay tuned = updates will come soon :)

 ## Demo
 You can find demo on `https://diwadu.github.io/users-posts-comments-ng/index.html`.
 Pagination is not working in prod version - looks like a problem with interceptor.